Services

 • Hosting in-person networking events for our students

-• Hosting online peer-to-peer discussion forums on our website to allow students to connect
+• Hosting online peer-to-peer discussion forums to allow students to connect

 • Producing regular e-newsletters for our members to keep them in the loop of what is happening around the university